 How to watch the Calgary Flames?

-You can watch the Calgary Flames games on TV channels like Fox Sports North and the NHL Network such as NHL.TV.
+You can watch the Calgary Flames games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the Calgary Flames make the playoffs this year?

-While we do not yet know if the Calgary Flames will make the playoffs this season, the Calgary Flames finished 5th in the North Division last season, narrowly missing out on playoffs by 4 points to the Montreal Canadiens.
+While we do not yet know if the Calgary Flames will make the playoffs this year, they did make the playoffs in 2021-22 but lost in the second round to their rivals, the Edmonton Oilers.

 Will the Calgary Flames get the 1st pick in the NHL draft?